chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 cat design.fsf
 ```

 FEAT acts as a large 'function' with its many variables corresponding to the options that we choose when setting up in the GUI.
-We just need to change three of these (the three mentioned above) which in the `design.fsf` file correspond to:
+We just need to change three of these (the three mentioned above).
+In the `design.fsf` file this corresponds to:

 ```
 set fmri(outputdir) "/rds/projects/c/chechlmy-chbh-mricn/xxx/SBC/sub1"